wemake-services/meta/_rsdp/creating-issues.md

 title: "Creating issues"
 ---

-All our work and communication happens in the project's issues.
+All our work and communication happens on the project's issues.
 Since we only pay for [closed issues](https://wemake.services/meta/rsdp/closing-issues) it is very simple for all members of the project to understand: no one will do anything without an opened issue.
 Since you will not be paid for it.